KNU-LMAP/edge-qad/README.md

 > All results are evaluated on the [DeepShip dataset](https://github.com/irfankamboh/DeepShip) —
 > a real-world underwater acoustic dataset comprising four vessel classes
-> (Cargo, Tanker, Passengership, Tug) with over 47 hours of recordings.
+> (Cargo, Tanker, Passengership, Tug) with over 47 hours and 04 minutes of recordings.

 ## Key Contributions
 * **Quantization-Adversarial Distillation:** Our QAD jointly integrates Knowledge Distillation, Adversarial Distillation, and Quantization Aware Training to restore the information loss when decreasing the model size.